-- Dentists have the ability to send small intraoral films, x-rays or digital images as an electronic attachment to the referral.
+- Dentists have the ability to send small intraoral films, x-rays, or digital images as an electronic attachment to the referral.

-- Currently the lack of a structured form means that there can be a lot of things missing from a referral such as patient GP, referring practice name, patient information, priority and type of referral etc. this results in staff having to contact the referring Dentist, the patient’s GP or the patient in order to gather enough information to progress the referral.
+- Currently, the lack of a structured form means that there can be a lot of things missing from a referral such as patient GP, referring practice name, patient information, priority and type of referral, etc. this results in staff having to contact the referring Dentist, the patient’s GP or the patient to gather enough information to progress the referral.
 This could take up to 20 minutes per referral.
 As the electronic referral has most of the required fields for processing, the average time taken to process an electronic referral is 3 minutes.
 The planned integration with the Referral Management System will reduce this process time further.

-- With electronic referrals, it is easy to identify the type of referral e.g. Orthodontics, Oral Surgery, etc for sorting for vetting.
+- With electronic referrals, it is easy to identify the type of referral, e.g., Orthodontics, Oral Surgery, etc., for sorting for vetting.

 - There is improved safety of transmission of patient details as referrals are no longer lost in the mail.

 What types of challenges do you face managing referrals?
-Leave us a comment below, we would like to hear from you.
+Leave us a comment below.
+We would like to hear from you.